whipowill/d2-plugy-qol/CUBE.md

 Hel + Scroll of Town Portal + Any Socketed Item = Remove Items From Sockets
 ```

+Note the "[Eth Bug](https://forums.d2jsp.org/topic.php?t=27584148)" which will allow you to use the above mentioned socket recipes to glitch an Ethereal armor into having higher than normal defense.

 ## Repairs

 You can fully repair non-Ethereal items: